 crontab -l | grep certbot

 Note that some distributions, like Amazon Linux, ship without a cron daemon, which will silently cause cron-based automated renewals to fail.
+I found this out the hard way.

 You can install a cron daemon like cronie